KxSystems/embedPy/README.md

 Python `None` maps to the q identity function `::` when converting from Python to q (and vice versa).

 There is one important exception to this.
 When calling Python functions, methods or classes with a single q data argument, passing `::` will result in the Python object being called with _no_ arguments, rather than a single argument of `None`.
 See the section below on _Zero argument calls_ for how to explicitly call a Python callable with a single `None` argument.

 ### Function calls

 Python allows for calling functions with

 - A variable number of arguments
 - A mixture of positional and keyword arguments
 - Implicit (default) arguments

 All of these features are available through the embedPy function-call interface.
-Specifically
+Specifically:

 - Callable `embedPy` objects are variadic
 - Default arguments are applied where no explicit arguments are given
 - Individual keyword arguments are specified using the (infix) `pykw` operator
 - A list of positional arguments can be passed using `pyarglist` (like Python *args)
 - A dictionary of keyword arguments can be passed using `pykwargs` (like Python **kwargs)

-n.b.
-We can combine positional arguments, lists of positional arguments, keyword arguments and a dictionary of keyword arguments.
+**Keyword arguments last** We can combine positional arguments, lists of positional arguments, keyword arguments and a dictionary of keyword arguments.
 However, _all_ keyword arguments must always follow _any_ positional arguments.
 The dictionary of keyword arguments (if given) must be specified last.

 ### Example function calls